oneislandearth/nix-service/README.md

-# nix-template
+# nix-service

-Nix template for OneIsland projects
+A Nix environment for development

 ***